When to Stop Feeding Baby Formula: A Guide for Parents

 Benefits of Breast Milk and Solid Foods

 Breast milk is ideal for infants, providing all the necessary nutrients for their growth and development.
 Breast milk contains protein, calcium, iron, and vitamin D, among other essential nutrients for a baby's health.
-Nutritional Benefits of Breast Milk include:

-Nutritional Benefits of Breast Milk
+Dietary Benefits of Breast Milk

 - Provides optimal nutrition for infants